thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 From my humble experience, having small classes, small methods, and applying the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) together with [Dependency Injection Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (i.e. using the `new` keyword, and not a Dependency Injection-framework) already bring us a long way forward.

 It is generally accepted that adopting these software design principles are beneficial for quality.
 Interestingly, it also optimises the required engineering time to introduce new changes, hence reducing the time and effort spent.
-As such, it also reduces Operational Expenses.
+As such, it also reduces [Operational Expenses](#operational-expenses).

-As a result, it drives down the lead time for changes, reducing the time to market and increasing the throughput of the IT-delivery process.
+As a result, it drives down the lead time for changes, reducing the time to market and increasing the [Throughput](#throughput) of the IT-delivery process.

-Because we spent less time on changes, we have a smaller Inventory of unfinished functionality.
+Because we spent less time on changes, we have a smaller [Inventory](#inventory) of unfinished functionality.
 Together with the reduced Operational Expenses, it reduces the money spent on changes.

 *Having a Decoupled codebase* not only improves quality, but it also improves all three [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints) metrics: we increase Throughput, while simultaneously reducing Inventory and reducing Operational Expenses.
 This leads to more money generated for the organisation.